 With the explosion of Ethernet connectivity in the industrial realm and the resulting expansion of smart devices, cloud platforms and mobile networking, modern-day controllers are expected to support the protocols needed for these new technologies.
 The MQTT protocol has become the frontrunner for many of these machine-to-machine (M2M) and IIoT/cloud applications, due to its lightweight overhead and reduced bandwidth consumption.
 All of the low-cost CLICK PLUS CPUs provide MQTT communication, via Ethernet or wireless means, allowing even the simplest, most inexpensive systems to become IIoT capable.

-The CLICK PLUS PLC ships from the factory with a default username and password, however the first time a user connects to the PLC, they will be required to input a unique password.
-This helps greatly reduce the chances of malicious software taking control of the PLC with easy-to-guess or publicly disclosed default login credentials.
+The CLICK PLUS PLC ships from the factory with a default username and password, however the first time a user connects to the PLC, they will be required to input a unique password or disable the PLC login password if desired.
+Forcing this change helps greatly reduce the chances of malicious software taking control of the PLC with easy-to-guess or publicly disclosed default login credentials.

 The CLICK PLUS PLC supports strong passwords to allow for more secure PLC projects and data files.
 Only qualified passwords are allowed, and the software offers feedback on the strength of the password while the User account is being configured.

 Users can configure the PLC Ethernet RJ45 and Wi-Fi network ports to ignore PING requests from other devices.
 This makes the PLC invisible to pings and thus reduces the vulnerability to deliberate denial of service (DoS) attacks.